Lam Research (LRCX) Surpasses Market Returns: Some Facts Worth Knowing

-Heading into today, shares of the semiconductor equipment maker had gained 30.89% over the past month, outpacing the Computer and Technology sector's gain of 7.63% and the S&P 500's gain of 3.15%.
+Shares of the semiconductor equipment maker have appreciated by 41.63% over the course of the past month, outperforming the Computer and Technology sector's gain of 8.04%, and the S&P 500's gain of 4.26%.

-The investment community will be paying close attention to the earnings performance of Lam Research in its upcoming release.
-The company is predicted to post an EPS of $1.21, indicating a 40.7% growth compared to the equivalent quarter last year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $5.22 billion, indicating a 25.22% increase compared to the same quarter of the previous year.
+Investors will be eagerly watching for the performance of Lam Research in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on October 22, 2025.
+The company's upcoming EPS is projected at $1.21, signifying a 40.70% increase compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $5.22 billion, reflecting a 25.22% rise from the equivalent quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $4.5 per share and a revenue of $19.95 billion, signifying shifts of +8.7% and +8.19%, respectively, from the last year.
+LRCX's full-year Zacks Consensus Estimates are calling for earnings of $4.5 per share and revenue of $19.98 billion.
+These results would represent year-over-year changes of +8.7% and +8.4%, respectively.

 Investors might also notice recent changes to analyst estimates for Lam Research.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.96% higher.
-Lam Research is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 1.79% rise in the Zacks Consensus EPS estimate.
+Currently, Lam Research is carrying a Zacks Rank of #2 (Buy).

-Investors should also note Lam Research's current valuation metrics, including its Forward P/E ratio of 29.11.
-This valuation marks a discount compared to its industry average Forward P/E of 36.47.
+Investors should also note Lam Research's current valuation metrics, including its Forward P/E ratio of 32.44.
+For comparison, its industry has an average Forward P/E of 38.53, which means Lam Research is trading at a discount to the group.

-Meanwhile, LRCX's PEG ratio is currently 1.65.
+It is also worth noting that LRCX currently has a PEG ratio of 1.78.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The average PEG ratio for the Electronics - Semiconductors industry stood at 1.97 at the close of the market yesterday.
+As the market closed yesterday, the Electronics - Semiconductors industry was having an average PEG ratio of 2.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 30% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 184, finds itself in the bottom 26% echelons of all 250+ industries.

 Research Chief Names "Single Best Pick to Double"